kloudi-tech/command-panel/README.md

   />
   ```
   see: https://github.com/moroshko/react-autosuggest#rendersuggestion-required.

   Note: the _suggestion.highlight_ will contain the rendered markup from [fuzzysort](farzher/fuzzysort#fuzzysorthighlightresult-openb-closeb), see the ```options``` prop.
 If the ```options``` prop contains an array of "keys" then then _suggestion.highlight_ will contain an array of matches, see: [fuzzysort advanced usage](https://github.com/farzher/fuzzysort#advanced-usage) or checkout the [sampleChromeCommand.js](examples/sampleChromeCommand.js)

-  *Important:* _renderCommand_ must be a pure function (react-autosuggest, upon which this is based will optimize rendering performance based on this assumption).
+  *Important:* _renderCommand_ must be a pure function (react-autosuggest, upon
+  which this is based will optimize rendering performance based on this

-* ```maxDisplayed``` a _number_ between 1 and 500 that determines the maximum number of commands that will be rendered on screen.
-Defaults to 7
+  assumption).

+* ```resetInputOnClose``` a _boolean_ which indicates whether to reset the
+  user's query to `defaultInputValue` when the command palette closes.
+Defaults
+  to "false".

+* ```shouldReturnFocusAfterClose``` a boolean (default is _true_) indicate if the modal should restore focus to the element that had focus prior to its display.

+* ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediately after a command has been selected.
+When true the spinner is enabled when false the spinner is disabled.
+Useful when dynamically loading lists of a commands based upon user selections.
+Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the [dynamic lists example](https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark).

 * ```spinner``` a _string_ or a _React.ComponentType_ that is displayed when the user selects an item.
 If a custom spinner is not set then the default spinner will be used.
 If a custom component or string is provided then it will automatically be wrapped inside a div with a _role="status"_ attribute.
 If a component is provided then it will be be wrapped in a div that also contains a sibling node with a div contain "Loading..." visible only to screen readers.

-* ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediately after a command has been selected.
-When true the spinner is enabled when false the spinner is disabled.
-Useful when dynamically loading lists of a commands based upon user selections.
-Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the [dynamic lists example](https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark).

 * ```theme``` enables you to apply a sample or custom look-n-feel.
   Two themes are included with the command palette, Chrome and Atom.
 The CommandPalette comes with the Atom theme enabled default.